 We find a negative impact of intra-industry intermediate exports to high-wage countries (Exports HW), but no significant effect of exports to the rest of the world (Exports LW).
+Validity tests indicate absence of autocorrelation in the residuals and instrument validity.
 This confirms our hypothesis that participation in GVCs reduces the labour share and highlights the importance to distinguish between trade with high-wage countries and South-South trade.
-The coefficient indicates that an increase in the output share of intra-industry intermediate exports by 1% decreases the labour share by 0.17% in the short run, and 0.88% in the long-run.
-Capital intensity has a negative impact, albeit significant at the 10%-level only, which is
+The coefficient indicates that an increase in the output share of intra-industry intermediate exports by 1 per cent decreases the labour share by 0.17 per cent in the short run, and 0.88 per cent in the long-run.
+The capital-value added ratio has a negative impact, albeit significant at the 10 per cent-level only, which is consistent with an elasticity of substitution above one.
+We find a positive impact of union density reflecting unions' importance for labour's bargaining power.
+The effect of the exchange rate is positive and significant, suggesting that an appreciation has a positive impact on the labour share.
+The coefficients imply that a decline in the capital-value added ratio by 1 per cent, an increase in the growth rate of union density by 1 per cent, or an appreciation of the exchange rate by 1 per cent increase the labour share, respectively, by 0.80, 0.51 and 0.76 per cent in the long-run.